wiesmann/sixteen-child/README.md

 * Broken french localisation files.

 This child theme fixes these issues for version 1.3.0.6.
+The files are basically patched source from the original theme.

 To use, simply install `sixteen-child` directory into the `themes` directory.